Last Updated on June 1, 2022 by Thinkster

 By second grade, most students have a strong enough grasp on reading to be able to begin solving basic word problems.
 When word problems are introduced in math class, some students are thrown for a loop.
 If your student is struggling with 2nd grade math word problems, these three problems might be the reason.

 For 2nd grade math word problems, students must employ both their knowledge of math and their ability to read.
 Second graders are still very young readers, and some will still struggle with basic reading.
 If they cannot read the problem, they cannot solve it.
 If your child’s reading is weak, then this may be the foundation of the problem he is having with word problems.

 For strong readers, making the switch from the written word to a math problem can also be a challenge.
 These young readers can read and comprehend the words, but they cannot tell what they are supposed to do with the words they read.

 For students who have this type of struggle, teaching some basic strategies can help.
 For example, tell the students to follow the C.U.B.E. method.
 This is:

 Using this method, the student will first identify the important things by circling numbers and underlining clue words, such as “add” or “more than.”
 Many students will be able to solve the problem once they can see these important details.
 However, this strategy goes a step further for those who can’t.
 It also asks them to box the question, so they know what they are supposed to be doing, and then eliminate, or cross out, unnecessary information.
 They are left with the bare bones that should tell them exactly what to do.

-If in spite of these strategies, you find that your child is still struggling with second-grade story problems, or if you want to ensure that she has the best support for her growing understanding of story problems, consider investing in tablet-based tutoring.
-Thinkster Math offers a tutoring option that you can do in the comfort of your own home with just your tablet, yet with the help of certified teachers.
+If in spite of these strategies, you find that your child is still struggling with second-grade story problems, or if you want to ensure that she has the best support for her growing understanding of story problems, consider investing in tablet and computer based tutoring.
+Thinkster Math offers a tutoring option that you can do in the comfort of your own home, yet with the help of certified teachers.
 This could be the tool your child needs to overcome the struggles caused by 2nd grade math word problems.